 The Therapeutic Classroom program is a jointly sponsored program by the Bert Nash Center and the Lawrence Public Schools providing an alternative to the traditional classroom setting for students with severe emotional problems.
 The classroom is staffed by a teacher, a paraprofessional, and a therapist, and provides more structure than is available within a public school setting.
 Up to eighteen students in grades 7 – 12 attend.

 Since 1997, WRAP has offered school-based therapeutic, skill-building, and supportive services in Douglas County Schools.
 WRAP employs full-time Master’s Level Social Workers who are employed by Bert Nash Community Mental Health Center and licensed in the State of Kansas by the Behavioral Sciences Regulatory Board.
 WRAP is available to ALL students in participating schools.
 Currently, WRAP is present in six of the elementary schools (part-time), all four middle schools and has two WRAP therapist in both High Schools within Lawrence Public Schools.
 Additionally, WRAP provides services in the Eudora, Baldwin City, and Lecompton school districts.
-Lastly, Bishop Seabury Academy.
-Lastly, WRAP partners with the Juvenile Detention Center (JDC) to provide services to the youth at the center.
+Lastly, Bishop Seabury Academy and Juvenile Detention Center (JDC) also partner with Bert Nash.

 What kinds of services does the WRAP program offer?